 Delivery time: 2-3 weeks

-If it weren’t for the lack of labels, you’d be hard-pushed to criticize Zenni’s range for style.
+If it weren’t for the lack of labels, you’d be hard-pushed to criticize Zenni Optical’s range for style.
 The company has thousands of fully customizable frames and lenses.
 Many are available in a range of colors and the selection of materials available runs from basic acetate to sophisticated stainless-steel and memory titanium numbers – these are those bendable frames you can trust your forgetful grandpa to sit on a couple of times.

 Adding optional extras, however, does start to send the total skyrocketing, but that could well be true of anywhere you’d buy eyewear.
 Nonetheless, it’s a tribute to Zenni Optical’s pricing that you’re surprised when you see the bill rise into three figures.
 If you're looking for better-known brands, you'll want to check out other options like Warby Parker and GlassesUSA.

 Zenni Optical review: Tailored ranges